philawsophizing/PODD/README.md

 ![](https://github.com/philawsophizing/PODD/raw/master/readme_assets/merchant_screens.jpg)

 ## TECH

+**Application**

 PODD will initially be built as a PWA (progressive web app) and then as a native iOs and Android app.
 A PWA caches static assets using service workers while allowing one system and code base across platforms.

  Podd uses new web api's including geolocation and push notifications, meaning little difference to a native app.
 Updating the app happens automatically without relying on customers downloading an update.

  Building a PWA also allows customers to test drive the app without commitment.
 Later choosing to install it to their home screen, or just visit it when needed.

+ **Hardware**

+External to stores PODD will track customers location using the GPS chip on their phone.
+Once customers enter a PODD enabled store their precise location will be tracked using wifi triangulation.
+When items are scanned into inventory a RFID tag can be printed that can be checked against the customers cart when they're leaving to drastically reduce shrinkage and improve inventory management.

+ - Merchants preferred devices
+ - RFID printer linked to merchant app (scan item into inventory, attach RFID sticker.
+ - Wifi relays to track customers internally.
+ - RFID detector to compare cart to items read.

 **Front End**
 - Elm (superior rendering speed, and functional code base)